 - Engage the Third Party using a written contract which contains appropriate protections for Carmanah or other document in which the Third Party acknowledges and agrees to abide by the standards set out in this Policy.

-Retaining Agents and Similar Intermediaries - Due diligence in the engagement of Third Parties who represent Carmanah’s business interests as an agent or in a similar intermediary capacity will ordinary require the following steps:
+Retaining Agents and Similar Intermediaries - Due diligence in the engagement of Third Parties who represent Carmanah’s business interests as an agent or in a similar intermediary capacity will ordinarily require the following steps:

 - Identify the directors, officers and other members of management of the proposed agent, where applicable, and determine if any of them are public officials, political party officials, or political candidates or related to any of the foregoing;